clementrousseau/politico_summarizer/README.md

 5. Call summarize method of [Intellexer API](www.intellexer.com) with article's text
 6. Call sentiment analyis of [Intellexer API](www.intellexer.com) with article's text
 7. Display the summary on a new screen
-8. Display sentiment analaysis with [MPAndroidChart](https://github.com/PhilJay/MPAndroidChart) library
+8. Display sentiment analysis with [MPAndroidChart](https://github.com/PhilJay/MPAndroidChart) library

 ##Improvements
 * improve stability by checking the network connectivity (as of today the app might crash if the phone can't connect to network)